The Grape Horse Adventure, Barossa ValleyGo Back

-On this five day, four night riding itinerary guests will immerse themselves in the landscape, explore the charming countryside, interact with the locals who have farmed the area for generations, not to mention devour the gourmet food and wine the region is best known for.
+On this five day, four night riding itinerary, guests will immerse themselves in the Barossa landscape, explore the charming countryside, interact with the locals who have farmed the area for generations, not to mention devour the gourmet food and wine the region is best known for.

-Jen and Jeremy have found the best-kept secrets and best riding trails possible, with the landscape offering a breathtaking patchwork of vineyards, farmland and forest to ride through.
-Days in the saddle will be spent crossing the Barossa Valley Ranges and dropping down into local wineries for lunch or skipping around the forestry trails, stock routes and quiet country roads, popping out at magnificent stone huts and historic homesteads for a ‘breather’.
-A highlight includes a world class dining experience at St Hugo’s ‘The Restaurant’ with a four-course degustation menu matched with the perfect drop of wine which will simply blow your mind!
+Jen and Jeremy have found the best-kept secrets and best riding trails possible, with the valley offering a breathtaking patchwork of vineyards, farmland and forest to ride through.
+Days in the saddle will be spent crossing the Barossa Valley Ranges and dropping down into local wineries for lunch, or skipping around the forestry trails, stock routes and quiet country roads, popping out at magnificent stone huts and historic homesteads for a ‘breather’.
+A highlight includes a world class dining experience at St Hugo’s ‘The Restaurant’, with a four-course degustation menu matched with the perfect drop of wine – it will blow your mind!

 Guests will also have the opportunity to sample the world of natural horsemanship and challenge themselves and their horse with groundwork, obstacles and tricks.
-It’s ‘pinch me now’ stuff, globetrotters, and this tour is without a doubt a wine and culinary adventure from the back of a horse.
+It’s ‘pinch me now’ stuff, globetrotters, and this tour is without a doubt an unrivalled wine and culinary adventure from the back of a horse.

 time in the saddle: two to six hours a day

 pace: variable, depending on the terrain, with opportunities to trot and canter